Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Experience in Family Law: Arbitrators should have a solid background in family disputes.

-- Cultural Competence: Particularly in small communities like Kenansville, select someone familiar with local dynamics and social norms.
+- Cultural Competence: Particularly in small communities like Kenansville, select someone familiar at a local employer and social norms.

 - Neutrality and Impartiality: The arbitrator must be unbiased to ensure fairness.